esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 docker compose up -d
 ```

-For any other architecture replace `cp docker-compose-osx.yml docker-compose.yml` with the right `docker-compose-platform.yml`. e.g `docker-compose-arm64.yml` if on an Apple Silicon M1.
+For any other architecture replace `cp docker-compose-osx.yml docker-compose.yml` with the right `docker-compose-platform.yml`, e.g. `docker-compose-arm64.yml` if on an Apple Silicon M1.

 Give all a little time to start.
-New `min.io` adds a new Console but also your `Solr` Core and `Database` needs to be upgraded.
+The latest `min.io` adds a new console, and your `Solr` Core and `Database` needs to be upgraded.
 Please be patient.
-To be sure all is well run (a few times):
+To ensure all is well, run (more than once if necessary) the following:

 ```Shell
 docker ps